duketuxem/os-bootstrap/README.md

 and describe how that latter should be deployed on a target system.

 When `install.sh` is run with a given profile, it will first identify the system it is running on.
-Next, it will look for a plain text file corresponding to the detected system.
+Next, it will look for a plain text file in the profile directory, corresponding to the detected system.
 That file should hold all the software dependencies related to the configuration to be deployed, as expected by the package manager.

-Finally, the configuration deployment process is handled over the profile main script, which has to describe all the steps to deploy what it is embedding.
+Finally, the configuration deployment process is handled over the profile main script, `_setup.sh`, which has to describe all the steps to deploy what it is embedding.

 ## How to use